 Does the July 15 treaty mean I can cross into Gibraltar without showing ID?

 The land frontier checks change significantly, but Gibraltar retains its own border authority.
-While routine stopping should reduce dramatically, it's worth keeping identification on you when crossing.
+While routine stopping should reduce dramatically, it is worth keeping identification on you when crossing.
 The system is new and procedures will take time to settle.

-I'm a La Linea resident who works in Gibraltar.
-What do I need to do before July 15?
+I'm a La Línea resident who works in Gibraltar.
+What do I need to do before 15 July?

-Early market signals suggest yes, though modest.
-Easier access to Gibraltar makes La Linea more attractive for Gibraltar workers to live in.
+Early market signals suggest yes, though modestly.
+Easier access to Gibraltar makes La Línea more attractive for Gibraltar workers to live in.
 Rents in particular have been rising in anticipation of improved connectivity.

 When is full permanent ratification expected?